Civ13/civ13-wiki/wiki/Starter_Guide.md

   - Your **hunger** and **thirst** levels will both be at 50%.
   - You start out with nothing but age-appropriate clothes on your person.
 Your first priority will be gathering flint to make a flint axe.
-      - Find a large rock and click it on Grab intent - you should be able to gather some flint.
+      - Find a large rock and click it with an empty hand on **Grab intent** - you should be able to gather some flint.
       - Click the rock repeatedly with the flint to sharpen it (you will get a message when it is sharpened).
-      - Now go to a tree and click it on Harm intent.
+      - Now go to a tree and click it with an empty hand on **Harm intent**.
 This will pull a branch from the tree and place it on the ground.
-      - Click the branch with Grab intent to clear the leaves, then click again with Harm intent to pull out the twigs.
+      - Click the branch with an empty hand on **Grab intent** to clear the leaves, then click again on **Harm intent** to pull out the twigs.
       - Use the sharpened flint on the stick to sharpen it, then click the sharpened stick with the flint again to craft yourself a trusty flint axe, a tool and a weapon.
   - If it's **winter season** or **Ice Age** map, you also spawn with a